vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

 **Note**:
 * Multiple HealthMonitor ExtensionRefs can be attached to a single backendRef.
 For other CRD kinds, only one instance per kind is allowed.
-* HealthMonitor reffered through ExtensionRefs take higher priority than HealthMonitor defined in RouteBackendExtension
+* HealthMonitors referred through ExtensionRefs take higher priority than HealthMonitors defined in RouteBackendExtension.
 * If any ExtensionRef becomes invalid, all the default values will be applied.